pierrelorioux/pierrelorioux.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: I'm reading news in csv!
+title: Reading news in csv
 ---

-There is so nany info everyday that it's hard to keep up.
-A big part of my work consist in reading and editing tables.
-So the news I'm reading now !
+There is so many news everyday that it's hard for me to keep up.
+A solution would be to read them as a csv.
 [Updated csv of the 26th of May](https://github.com/GISupportICRC/python_scrapping/blob/master/bbc_world.csv)

+It's processed via the rss feed of the BBC.
+And I update it when I have 5 minutes.